prantlf/graphviz-webcomponent/README.md

 #### Attributes

 The attribute `graph` supplies the graph script in the [Graphviz] format.
-Whenever the `graph` attribute changes, the graph will be re-generated and re-rendered.
-If it is empty, the `graphviz-graph` will be empty.
-If rendering of the graph image fails, the element will display the error message.
+Whenever the `graph` attribute changes, the element content will be re-generated and re-rendered.
+If this attribute is empty, the element content will be empty.
+If generating of the image fails, the element will display an error message.

-The attribute `scale` sets the "zoom" level to the SVG content.
+The attribute `scale` sets the "zoom" level for the SVG content.
 It has to be convertible to a real number greater than `0`.
 Values in the interval `(0;1>)` decrease the image size, values greater than `1` increase it.
 The default value is `1`, which means the original size.
 The value can be convertent to percents of the original size by multiplying by `100`.

 #### Properties